isambard-sc/brics_jupyterhub_envs/README.md

 ```

 In the deployment directory, create a "deploy `ConfigMap`" YAML file defining a K8s `ConfigMap` containing required configuration information.
-See above for example YAML files for each environment.
+See [Deploy ConfigMap](#deploy-configmap) for details of the available configuration keys.

-At this point also add additional per-deployment configuration data to the deploy directory if required by the environment in use, e.g. Zenith client SSH key pair and configuration file for [`dev_realauth_zenithclient`](#dev_realauth_zenithclient).
+At this point also add additional per-deployment configuration data to the deploy directory if required by the environment in use.
+See [Additional data files](#additional-data-files) for details of supporting data files.

 ```shell
 # Build podman resources (container images, volumes)